fusion-energy/paramak/docs/source/install.rst

 Optional Jupyter-CadQuery install
 ---------------------------------

 Jupyter-Cadquery is an extension to CadQuery that allows objects to be rendered in JupyterLab.
 This can improve the visualization experience for Paramak users running Jupyter.
+Jupyter-Cadquery is also needed when using the export_html_3d() method.

  `Jupyter-Cadquery GitHub page <https://github.com/bernhard-42/jupyter-cadquery>`_